 DELIVER CLIENT VALUE IN EVERY MEETING

-By starting off the meeting this way, you show that you have prepared for the meeting in a way that is intended to respect the client’s time and add value to them.
-Stopping to ask the client what success look likes to them reinforces that you are focused on providing value to them in each and every interaction, which is your ultimate goal.
+By starting the meeting this way, you show that you have prepared for the meeting in a way that is intended to respect the client’s time and add value to them.
+Stopping to ask the client what success looks likes to them reinforces that you are focused on providing value to them in every interaction, which is your ultimate goal.

 USE FEEDBACK TO PIVOT AND DELIGHT YOUR CLIENT

-If you’re surprised by what they say, you should ask clarifying questions to find out why this is the right success definition for this meeting, for them.
+If you’re surprised by what they say, you should ask clarifying questions to find out why this is the correct success definition for this meeting, for them.

 CLOSE EACH MEETING WITH THIS CRITICAL QUESTION

-Assuming that you have set the expectation with clients that you want them to get so much value that they renew and expand their relationship for 20 years or more (you are doing that, right?), then the second question will affirm your commitment to this lofty, yet achievable goal.
+Assuming that you have set the expectation with clients that you want them to get so much value that they renew and expand their relationship for 20 years or more (you are doing that, right?).
+The second question will affirm your commitment to this lofty, yet achievable goal.